Tongchuan

 Tongchuan (铜川 (銅川, Tóngchuān, copper river)) is a prefecture-level city located in central Shaanxi province, People's Republic of China on the southern fringe of the Loess Plateau that defines the northern half of the province (Shanbei) and the northern reaches of the Guanzhong Plain.

 Economy

 Tongchuan’s main industries are coal, building materials, machinery, textile and chemical and aluminium industry.
 Pottery and porcelain, with Yaozhou Kiln products are particularly well known.
 Tongchuan also produces medicines and food products.

 Farm products include apples, hot peppers, Chinese prickly ash, garlic, flue-cured tobacco, walnuts and precious Chinese medicine herbs.
 Apple wine, apple vinegar, apple soft drink which are made of apples and processing products of hot pepper, walnut etc. are well known in China and are exported to Southeast Asia.

-Geography
+Climate

 Administrative divisions

 Tongchuan city currently comprises 3 administrative county-level subdivisions including 3 district and 1 county.